jerryhgladinet/docs/admin/source/chapter03.rst

 The branding is applied by the customized URL.
-You can think of the customized URL as a key to retrieve all tenant related branding information.
+You can think of the customized URL as a primary key to retrieve all tenant related branding information.

 .. figure:: _static/image_s4_3_20a.png